-If your business needs money, but can’t get a traditional loan due to little collateral, poor credit scores, or a short business history, you aren’t out of options quite yet: a Merchant Cash Advance (MCA) provider might be willing to advance you money—and fast.
-Unfortunately, with such high fees and the ease of which they provide people with money, MCAs initially sound like bad news.
-However, cash advances can work quite well… for the right business.
-Read on to learn how MCAs work and if they’re right for you.
+If your business needs money, but doesn’t qualify for a traditional loan due to poor credit scores or a short business history, you aren’t out of options quite yet: a merchant cash advance (MCA) provider might be willing to advance you money—and fast.

 Table of Contents

 - Repaying Your Merchant Cash Advance